bzgec/multiRPiTS/README.md

 - displaying data on OLED display (SSD1306 128x64 screen with I2C)
 - sending mail if some error occurs (for now it is set that mailSender.py script must bi in /home/pi/scripts/ folder...
 I am going to change that)
 - writing current values to file, so they can be used by some other program
-- logging data when temperature and humidity are measured and when data is uploaded to ThingSpeak (not right now)
+- ~~logging data when temperature and humidity are measured and when data is uploaded to ThingSpeak~~

 # DHT22
 Follow this instrucions for DHT22 sensor (step 7):